Osestic/Electrical-Vehicle-Control-Interface/README.md

 ## Recommendations
-- In the ```main.c``` , spend less time in the interrupts
-- Include your own gestures and actions
+- Utilise a more robust means of acceleration using a set of equations to convert the publisher data to correspond to hexadecimal values that are sent to the CAN bus for acceleration if possible.
-- Allow other persons to view the project
+- Allow other persons to view the project.
-- Act on their feedback accordingly
+- Act on their feedback accordingly.